 Opposite number Green was called on to palm Cresswell's free kick over the crossbar, while Sandro and Zamora both flashed shots off target before the hour at the other end.

 Stewart Downing almost finished off a quick break but Green got to the ball first - Sam Allardyce's side able to offer a reminder of the attacking form on show in the early stages of the season.

 The sight of Leroy Fer - making his first appearance since February following a knee problem - will have buoyed the Loftus Road faithful, who were denied a late winner when Dunne's goal was chalked off for a foul on Adrian.

-QPR continued to press, with Karl Henry shooting powerfully at the target before Onuoha's dangerous cross eluded his teammates in the box, while there was still time for the impressive Adrian to keep out Matt Phillips' long-range drive.
+QPR continued to press, with Karl Henry shooting powerfully at the target before Onuoha's dangerous cross eluded his team-mates in the box, while there was still time for the impressive Adrian to keep out Matt Phillips's long-range drive.